stodd1031/AdventureLandCollision/README.md

 Primary use is the isPointInPolygon(x, y) function.
 This will return true if a point is in a polygon, tree, house, cliff.

 TODO:
-  optimize recursive function
+  * optimize recursive function

-  check if islands are pathable (I have to reach any depth to the game)
+  * check if islands are pathable (I have yet to reach any depth to the game)